Inside the Actors Studio: History

 Since its premiere, Inside the Actors Studio has had over 300 guests.
 The first episode's guest was Paul Newman (Alec Baldwin was the first guest, but his interview was broadcast after Newman's).
 The guests have included 74 Academy Award winners: eight directors; four screenwriters; 61 actors and actresses; and three composers.
 For its 200th show, Lipton became the guest subject of the show.
 He was questioned by Dave Chappelle, whom he picked personally.
-The show ended with the Pace University provost announcing that the college is sponsoring a scholarship in Chappelle's name to his high school alma mater.
+The show ended with the Pace University provost announcing that the college was sponsoring a scholarship in Chappelle's name to his high school alma mater.
 Based on the show, James Lipton published a book titled Inside Inside in 2007.
 In September 2018, Lipton declared that he was stepping down from the program after 23 seasons.
 Starting in 2019, the show is hosted by different celebrities.

 In his review of the program, The Sunday Times critic A.A.
 Gill wrote: "The format is simple and idiotically inspired.
 The Actors Studio is the New York drama school made famous by Stanislavsky and his method (although the series is now filmed elsewhere).
 These shows are thinly set-up masterclasses for students.
 The cleverness is in the vanity it allows the guests, who are the very greatest and most self-regarding performers and creators of theatre and film.
 People who are too grand to talk to anyone will talk to Inside the Actors Studio.
 They believe they're giving something back, offering precious pearls of insight to a new generation.
 And who doesn't look good passing it on to adoring students?
 In truth, it's just a chat show on satellite, but the veil of education and posterity is held decorously high, so everybody turns up and talks with a smile."

 While most of the show is a one-on-one interview conducted by the host (Lipton in the first 22 seasons, rotating hosts since season 23), this is followed by the host submitting a questionnaire to the guest.
 The questionnaire concept was originated by French television personality Bernard Pivot on his show Apostrophes, after the Proust Questionnaire.
 The 10 questions Lipton asks are: